tim96/CheatSheet/README.md

 - [X] Add gulp and bower support to work with resource files
 - [X] Add new fields to save view count and comments
 - [X] Add function to save post view
-- [ ] Add route to show post using tags
+- [X] Add route to show post using tags
+- [ ] Try another pager bundle instead of knp (for example: Pagerfanta)
 - [ ] Upgrade project from symfony 2.7 to symfony 2.8
 - [ ] After upgrade project fix all deprecations in code
 - [ ] Add 'tinymce' inputs to edit forms